sciath/sciath/README.md

-# pyTestHarness
+# SciATH: Scientific Application Test Harness
 ## The Idea

 Testing code should be easy.
-The functionality required to launch, parse and perform verification should be light-weight and simple to migrate into existing projects. pyTestHarness (pth for short) supports testing of sequential and MPI-parallel applications.
+The functionality required to launch, parse and perform verification should be light-weight and simple to migrate into existing projects.
+SciATH supports testing of sequential and MPI-parallel applications.
 Tests can be performed locally, or submitted via a batch queuing system (e.g. PBS, LSF, Slurm or LoadLeveler).

 ## Key Concepts

-pyTestHarness provides:
+SciATH provides:

 * An object to define a test.
 A "test" consists of:
     * a unique textual name;